-On this day in 1997 RTÉ News reports on the filming of the now epic opening sequence of the film 'Saving Private Ryan' at Curracloe beach, Co.
+On 3 July 1997 RTÉ News reports on the filming of the now epic opening sequence of the film 'Saving Private Ryan' at Curracloe beach, Co.
 Wexford.

 Members of the Reserve Defence Force dressed in Second World War US Army uniforms and carrying weapons from the period marching on a beach, take part in a £40 million Steven Spielberg war epic.
 Curracloe beach is the location for recreating the D-Day landings at Omaha beach, Normandy, during the Second World War on 6 June, 1944.